 What is a Product Portfolio Investment Map?

-A Product Portfolio Investment Map is a snapshot of product portfolio management that shows the relative emphasis on various classes of new product development projects.
-Typically, these investments are grouped together according to the amount of risk each project assumes.
+A Product Portfolio Investment Map is a snapshot of product portfolio management showing the relative emphasis on various classes of new product development projects.
+Typically, these investments are grouped according to the risk amount each project assumes.
 For example, a company might organize its projects as follows:

 - Core products